Collection and Sale of Data

 You may correct, amend or update profile or account information at any time by adjusting that information in your account settings.
 If you need further assistance correcting inaccurate information, please contact Strava at https://support.strava.com.

 Deleting Information and Accounts and Downloading Your Data

 After you make a deletion request, we permanently and irreversibly delete your personal data from our systems, including backups.
 Once deleted, your data, including your account, activities and place on leaderboards cannot be reinstated.
 Following your deletion of your account, it may take up to 90 days to delete your personal information and system logs from our systems.
 Additionally, we may retain information where deletion requests are made to comply with the law and take other actions permitted by law.

 Note that content you have shared with others, such as photos, or that others have copied may also remain visible after you have deleted your account or deleted specific information from your own profile.
 Your public profile may be displayed in search engine results until the search engine refreshes its cache.

-Strava also provides you the option to remove individual activities you have posted from view on the Services without deleting your account.
-The activities will typically remain on Strava’s systems.
-Please contact Strava at https://support.strava.com if you would like to restore the visibility of an individual activity.
+Strava also provides you the option to remove individual activities you have posted without deleting your account.
+Once removed,the activities may remain on Strava’s systems until you delete your account.

-If you are habitually located in the European Union, you have the right to access, rectify, download or erase your information, as well as the right to restrict and object to certain processing of your information.
-While some of these rights apply generally, certain rights apply only in certain limited circumstances.
-We describe these rights below:
+If you are habitually located in the EEA, you have the right to access, rectify, download or erase your information, as well as the right to restrict and object to certain processing of your information.
+Learn more.

 The Services are operated from the United States.
 If you are located outside of the United States and choose to use the Services or provide information to us, you acknowledge and understand that your information will be transferred, processed and stored in the United States, as it is necessary to provide the Services and perform the Terms of Service.
 United States privacy laws may not be as protective as those in your jurisdiction.